nikbearbrown/NIKBEARBROWN/README.md

 My research, consulting  and teaching revolve around math, AI, ML, RL, DL, Visualization, Computational Biology, and Games.

 I also do Angel advising.
 This means that I act as a consultant and advisor for issues related to Analytics, AI, ML, RL, DL, Visualization, Computational Biology, and Games for early start-ups in exchange for equity.
 New tech start-ups rarely have the time or money to make mistakes related to machine learning and AI technology.
-Understanding AI in 2021 is critical and far more techincal than creating a website.
+Understanding AI in 2021 is critical and far more technical than creating a website.
 All entrepreneurs should understand what they don't know and get advice related to it if it is important to their company.

 I do not invest cash in start-ups, only time, and I do it in exchange for equity as early start-ups are usually very cash strapped.